 KKO 1991:14, Finland, Supreme Court, 1991.

-The issue here was whether the Finnish Government was guilty of 4 in selecting an applicant for a job.
+The issue here was whether the Finnish State was guilty of 4 in selecting an applicant for a job.
 Ms. Risse Serén claimed that she was more qualified for the position of the head of the office at the Ministry of Agriculture and Forestry than Mr. Paavo Mäkinen, who had been selected for the position.
 She claimed that she had been discriminated during the application process because of her gender.
-According to Section 8 of the Finnish Equality Act (609/1986, as amended) (the "Equality Act"), it is seen as discrimination if the employer selects a less qualified person of the opposite sex for the position unless there is an acceptable reason for such selection other than the applicant's gender or some substantial and acceptable reasons derive from the job description.
+According to Section 8 of the Finnish Equality Act (609/1986, as amended) (the "Equality Act"), an action of an employer is deemed to constitute discrimination if, inter alia, the employer selects a less qualified person of the opposite sex for the position unless there is a justifiable reason for such selection other than the applicant's gender or the selection was based on weighty and acceptable ground related to the job or the task.
 The District Court evaluated the assessment of education, work experience, and other qualifications of the both applicants prepared by the Ombudsman for Equality and concluded that Ms. Serén was more qualified for the position.
 Since the state of Finland did not show that there were any acceptable reasons described in the Equality Act, the District Court ordered the state pay damages to Ms. Serén for the discrimination.
 The Court of Appeals and the Supreme Court upheld the decision of the District Court.